How to Overcome Christmas Preparation Stress

 Remember: The whole point of hosting Christmas services is to tell the story of Jesus’ birth and why He came to earth.
 We’re trying to lead people to our Savior.
 If a few details have to be left undone, it’ll be okay.
 Focus on what really matters and don’t let the smaller stuff get to you (easier said than done, I know).

 Even as you keep the big picture in mind, there are things you’ll want to change for next year (if only to make life less crazy the weeks leading up to Christmas).
 Keep a notebook with you and jot down quick notes regarding things to improve on or change for next year.
 It’s easy to forget these afterward, which is frustrating next year when the same issues pop up all over again.

 Tip #4: Attend a service with your family

 This may require coordination with the rest of the staff, but it’s important for your family to have you all to themselves for one service.
 Sit with them and enjoy the moment with your family.
 If this isn’t possible, consider creating your own family tradition at home or even go to a service at another church (maybe one in your community has a Saturday night service and your church doesn’t).

 Preparing for Christmas can be a huge endeavor.
 Use these tips to help yourself and your team plan a great Christmas service without wearing yourselves out.

-**If the experience of preparing for Christmas services this year has you thinking, “There’s got to be an easier way!”, I have a new book coming in February 2017 that can help.
+**If the experience of preparing for Christmas services this year has you thinking, “There’s got to be an easier way!”, I have a new book that can help.
 The Church Event Planning Toolkit includes my process for planning and managing church events.
 You’ll receive the book plus downloadable templates you can quickly customize and use for your church.
-Click here to preorder your copy from Amazon today.**
+Click here to order your copy from Amazon today.**

 Is this you after a church event?